WTTJ/welcome-ui/README.md

 NB: you can replace alpha with any other keyword (beta, rc, ...)

-#### Force publish a package

-In addition to the options shown above, you can use the --force-publish option to force bumping some packages.

 #### Troubleshooting

-##### How to release when the publish process failed having published some packages

-Re-run the failed job with ssh, then ssh into the machine and run this command:

-`cd welcome-ui/packages && find . -maxdepth 1 -type d \( ! -name . \) -exec bash -c "cd '{}' && npm publish" \;`

-This will publish each packages, those who are already published will fail and be ignored by the script.

 ##### How to rollback a release that has been stopped before publish to npm